-Rosemary is one of the best essential oils for hair growth.
-It is beneficial for a number of issues including dandruff, lice, greasy hair, and is even considered stimulating for the scalp.
-A 2013 study found that mice treated with rosemary leaf extract had a significant increase in hair growth.
-Another study comparing the use of minoxidil and rosemary essential oil for hair loss found that individuals in both groups had a significant increase in hair count after 6 months and that there was no significant difference between the two groups.
+Another study comparing the use of minoxidil and rosemary essential oil for hair loss found that individuals in both groups had a significant increase in hair count after 6 months and that there was no significant difference between the two groups [source].
 This suggests that rosemary may be an effective natural alternative to minoxidil.

 Chamomile is known for its gentle and soothing properties and is commonly used for reducing stress and anxiety.
-It’s also beneficial for soothing irritated skin and is a great option to consider when looking to support hair and scalp health.
-Not only can it can help soothe an inflamed and irritated scalp, but it can also help strengthen fragile hair as well.
-And with its delightful scent, it would be a wonderful and effective addition to your natural hair care routine.
+It’s also beneficial for soothing irritated skin and a great option to consider when looking to support hair and scalp health.
+And with its delightful scent, it would be a wonderful addition to your natural hair care routine.

-Geranium is another great option for promoting hair growth.
-It’s commonly used in skin care products because of its antimicrobial and anti-inflammatory properties, as well as its balancing effects.
-However, it’s also beneficial in supporting scalp health and hair growth.
-It is a regenerating essential oil, enabling it to help stimulate hair growth.
-Additionally, it can help strengthen hair and also happens to be helpful when dealing with lice.
+Geranium is another great option to consider for promoting hair growth.
+It’s commonly used in skincare products because of its antimicrobial [source] and anti-inflammatory properties, as well as its balancing effects.
+However, it’s also beneficial in supporting scalp health and hair growth [source].

 Carrier Oils for Hair Growth

 Argan is another carrier oil that’s great for hair health.
-It’s rich in antioxidants, vitamins, and minerals.
-It’s often used in luxury skin care products to reduce the appearance of aging, promote cell regeneration, and moisturize the skin, as well as balance skin tone.
-For hair care, it’s specifically used to moisturize and condition and is a great way to treat split ends
+It’s rich in fatty acids, and in particular, oleic acids, which are known for strengthening hair [source].
+Because of its high antioxidant content [source], it is often used in luxury skincare products to reduce the appearance of aging, promote cell regeneration, moisturize the skin, and balance skin tone.

 Hair Serum Recipe